Retail market indicators

 Prices and profits

-The number of fixed tariffs on offer remained stable last month, although new fixed tariffs continued to be released as previous ones were withdrawn.
-Around 70% of these offers became available to the whole market, rather than just to existing customers, with prices generally close to or slightly higher than the price cap.
-The average fixed tariff was priced at £1940 in October 2023, somewhat lower than £2,041 in the previous month.
+In May 2025, the number of new fixed tariffs on offer decreased compared to April 2025.
+Around 82% of these offers were available to the whole market, rather than exclusive to specific customers, with the majority of prices lower than the price cap for 1 April to 30 June 2025.
+The average fixed tariff was priced at £1,636 in May 2025, £18 lower than in the previous month.

 Switching